-The elevated skytrain viaduct runs four kilometres to Rouse Hill from Bella Vista, where Sydney Metro Northwest emerges from Australia’s longest railway tunnels.
+The elevated skytrain viaduct runs four kilometres from Bella Vista to Rouse Hill, where Sydney Metro Northwest emerges from Australia’s longest railway tunnels.

 The skytrain takes Sydney Metro Northwest above ground for four kilometres between Kellyville and Rouse Hill.

 The skytrain is at a height of between 10 metres and 13 metres above ground level and is supported with 130 concrete piers, spaced approximately 39 metres apart.
 The two new railway stations on the skytrain, Kellyville and Rouse Hill, are elevated and the platforms are above ground.

 A landmark 270-metre long cable-stayed railway bridge over Windsor Road at Rouse Hill also forms part of the skytrain.
 This is similar in design to Sydney’s Anzac Bridge.

 The skytrain has been developed, in response to community consultation, to help reduce construction impacts of Sydney Metro Northwest on motorists and the community.
 The design also means that any future upgrade of the Windsor and Schofields road intersection will not be impacted by the operation.
 It also minimises impacts on local flood plains.

 The skytrain will be used only by passenger trains, and not for cycleways or pedestrian walkways.
 The skytrain is a critical part of the Sydney Metro Northwest, improving access to jobs and services for existing communities and new growth areas in the north west of Sydney.

 Sydney Metro Northwest skytrain construction update

 As an important design element in the environment, a number of design principles were followed.
 These include:

 - The proportions of the skytrain were considered.
 This includes width and depth ratios, edge design and column supports, to ensure it is well-proportioned and its appearance blends in with the environment